DEVELOPER710/TOS-Lite-Edu-Utils/README.md

    - by DEVELOPER710
 ____________________

-This is the official  TOS-Lite-Edu-Utils Build-and-Install Script !
+This is the official  TOS-Lite-Edu-Utils Install Script !

 This is the script to build and install TOS-Edu-Core-Utils on your Linux Device .